Back to… »Marvel UK page one: How it all began

 But, while the content ran smoothly, we caught a serious cold over daring to deal with Disney in issue 7.
 Because Hulk was the big noise on TV at the time, Disney was only too happy to participate in a competition, with the winners going to Disney World, Florida (this was about 14 years before the nearer to hand Euro Disney opened in the Paris suburbs).

 As a courtesy, we sent their London office a cover proof and got a surprising response.
 They didn’t want Mickey Mouse to appear alongside the Hulk.
 No problem with us promoting Disney World, but we couldn’t use Mickey Mouse… in words or pictures!
 So, with no time for new art, we had to knock out the offending image and text and throw in a few more stars – leaving us with possibly one of the emptiest covers ever to appear on a comic…

 As a timely aside, I’d been cutting and slashing my way through British Marvel for about six months when I became the subject of an interview in BEM, one of the leading UK comics fanzines of the time.

 The interview was conducted by a very young and visibly nervous Adam Pirani, who went on to write the 1989 Titan book The Complete Gerry Anderson Episode Guide while 18-year old Kev F. Sutherland – who went on to draw comics ranging from Doctor Strange to The Beano – provided acerbic spot cartoons and an introductory comic strip.

-Then there was Phase Four (not to be confused with the wonderful Saul Bass film, Phase IV, of course)…
+Then there was The Marvel Revolution Phase Four (not to be confused with the wonderful but underrated Saul Bass film, Phase IV, of course)…

 Next section: Marvel UK page four: Specials, Pocket Books and more more more!